DavidNewallIdeagen/pre-push/README.md

 ```

 In the example above, it will first run: `npm run foo` then `npm run bar` and
-finally `npm run test` which will make the commit fail as it returns the error
+finally `npm run test` which will make the push fail as it returns the error
 code `1`.

 To learn more about the scripts, please read the official `npm` documentation: